tia-cima/Google-Drive-Backup/README.md

 ## 💡 Recommended Settings

 The 'token.pickle' file, which is used for Google Drive authentication, will be saved in the directory above the download and backup folders.
 For instance, if your download folder is "C:\Users\your_user\Desktop\test\d" and your backup folder is "C:\Users\your_user\Desktop\test\b", the 'token.pickle' file will be saved in "C:\Users\your_user\Desktop\test".
 Please ensure that you have write access to this directory.
 I also recommend to put, in the future 'token.pickle' folder, the 'client_json...' file, in order to have all in one single folder.

+## 📒 Notes

+Unfortunately, this application will result in google’s cloud environment as a test app, so every 7 days a new authentication will be required, blocking the script.
+You will then need, every 7 days, to access the machine to reconfirm the token.

 ## 📄 License